samjaninf/OFN-User-Guide---Master/order-cycles-for-hubs.md

 Click Create to save this order cycle.

-**\*\* When you create an order cycle, and the opening and closing dates fall either side of the present, a shopfront will become live on the homepage.
-If you are not ready to have your store open, temporarily put the opening and closing dates in the past \(this can be edited when you are ready to open\).**
+> Note: When you create an order cycle, and the opening and closing dates fall either side of the present, a shopfront will become live on the homepage.
+If you are not ready to have your store open, temporarily put the opening and closing dates in the past \(this can be edited when you are ready to open\).

 For periodic, repetitive order cycles, you can copy an existing order cycle and change the dates, to make the process quicker.
 See below.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/copy-order-cycle.png "duplicate an order cycle")

+> Note: It might be tempting to use the same OC all the time, and simply update the dates each time you reopen it.
+However, it's better to create a new Order Cycle, or duplicate and update an OC each time you have a new OC.
+If you always use the same OC, you will find that you can't filter your reports by OC.
+This can limit how effectively you can use OFN reports.

 Order cycles will display as green when they are active, yellow when schedules for a future date, and grey when they have closed.
 When an order cycle close over one month ago, it will no longer display on this list.
 To view all of your past order cycles click ‘show more’ at the top of the list.